Exabyte-io/documentation/docs/infrastructure/overview.md

 # Introduction to Infrastructure

 Our platform represents a comprehensive **distributed web application**.
-This section explains the most important components of its **computational infrastructure**, as opposed to the Web Interface which is explained separately in [other parts of this documentation](../ui/overview.md).
+This section explains the most important components of its **computational infrastructure**.

-For users who are experts in computational science, we support platform-level access with ability to submit [simulation jobs](../jobs-cli/overview.md) to [computing clusters](clusters/overview.md) via [alternative advanced connection methods](../remote-connection/overview.md).
+As introduced below, we support platform-level access, with ability to submit [simulation jobs](../jobs-cli/overview.md) to the [computing clusters](clusters/overview.md), via [advanced connection methods](../remote-connection/overview.md) as an alternative to the main Web Interface.
+These advanced features are intended for expert users.

 ## Architecture diagram

-The different components forming the underlying architecture of our computational infrastructure are interconnected as demonstrated in the following flowchart diagram.
-The reader is referred to the number labels included here to be redirected to the component's corresponding documentation explanation in the subsequent headers of this page.
+The different components forming the underlying architecture of our computational infrastructure are interconnected as demonstrated in the following diagram.
+The reader is referred to the number labels included here to find the component's corresponding introduction in the remainder of this documentation page.

 ![Infrastructure](/images/Infrastructure.png "Infrastructure")